saeeddhqan/evine/README.md

 Interactive CLI Web Crawler.

-evine is a simple, fast, and interactive web crawler and web scraper written in Golang. evine is useful for a wide range of purposes such as metadata extraction, data mining, and enumerating.
+Evine is a simple, fast, and interactive web crawler and web scraper written in Golang.
+Evine is useful for a wide range of purposes such as metadata and data extraction, data mining, reconnaissance and testing.

 ![evine screenshot](doc/screen.png)